NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Should I Consider a Guilty Plea In A Federal Case If I Know I Am Innocent?

 My clients ask me quite frequently whether they should take a deal or whether they should take the case to trial.
 My answer is pretty much always the same.
-If you shoulder some responsibility for what happened and the government has evidence of it, you should probably let me try to work out some sort of a resolution for you, so you don't risk getting a much higher sentence at trial.
+Suppose you shoulder some responsibility for what happened, and the government has evidence of it.
+In that case, you should probably let me try to work out some sort of a resolution for you so you don't risk getting a much higher sentence at trial.

-If you're innocent and we see what the government's case is and you still want to profess your innocence, then you should absolutely take your case to trial and not take any resolution from the prosecutors.
+If you're innocent, and we see what the government's case is, and you still want to profess your innocence, then you should absolutely take your case to trial and not accept any resolution from the prosecutors.

 Could A Prosecutor Ever Withdraw A Plea Bargain?

 Prosecutors withdraw plea bargains all the time.
-When it comes to a federal plea agreement that is sent to a defendant's attorney for the attorney to go over with the client, it is common that the prosecutors will put a deadline on accepting the plea bargain.
+When a federal plea agreement is sent to a defendant's attorney for the attorney to go over with the client, it is common for the prosecutors to set a deadline for accepting the plea bargain.

-If the person doesn't accept the plea bargain by the deadline, it's automatically withdrawn.
-Sometimes, they'll enter a plea and then they'll find out more information about a defendant and decide to withdraw the plea agreement for that reason.
+If the defendant fails to accept the plea bargain by the deadline, it is automatically withdrawn.
+In some cases, a plea may be entered, but if more information about the defendant comes to light, the prosecutors may decide to withdraw the plea agreement.

-Usually, when the prosecutors offer a plea agreement and the defendant accepts the plea agreement within a reasonable amount of time, they're not going to withdraw the plea agreement.
+Usually, when the prosecutors offer a plea agreement, and the defendant accepts it within a reasonable amount of time, they do not withdraw the plea agreement.

-If you've got a situation where you believe that the prosecutors impermissibly withdrew a plea bargain, you want to discuss that with your attorney.
-If you're not satisfied with your attorney, then hire another attorney and let them deal with the federal prosecutors.
+If you believe that the prosecutors have impermissibly withdrawn a plea bargain, it's crucial to discuss this with your attorney.
+If you're not satisfied with your attorney, consider hiring another attorney to handle the situation with the federal prosecutors.

 Related Content: